 Mechanical recycling: A method in which recycled resin obtained by material recycling (used products are processed by crushing, washing, and made into raw materials for products again) is further processed under high temperature and reduced pressure for a certain period of time to remove impurities in the recycled material and make PET resin of suitable quality for beverage containers.

-History of Efforts to Create 100% Sustainable PET Bottles Toward realization of a sustainable society, we have led the industry in recycling used PET bottles into beverage PET bottles together with cooperating companies for more than 10 years.
+History of Efforts to Create 100% Sustainable PET Bottles

+Toward realization of a sustainable society, we have led the industry in recycling used PET bottles into beverage PET bottles together with cooperating companies for more than 10 years.
 In cooperation with Kyoei Sangyo Co., Ltd., in 2011 we built the first "bottle to bottle" horizontal recycling system in the Japanese beverage industry.
-Starting with launching the first PET bottle made of 100% recycled material1 in the Japanese soft drink industry in 2012, we have made technological innovations over these many years, including development of the world's first F-to-P direct recycling technology2 to reduce CO2 emissions more than conventional technology, and have proactively commercialized and promoted "bottle to bottle" horizontal recycling.
-In 2019, we established the Suntory Group Plastic Policy.
-In it, we set the 2030 target of using 100% sustainable PET bottles globally by using only recycled or plant-derived material with zero use of virgin fossil-fuel-derived materials and are conducting various activities toward this target.
-In 2022, we expanded use of sustainable PET bottles (using only recycled or plant-derived material) in our soft drink business in Japan to 46% of all PET bottles Group-wide by weight.
-We will continue to actively promote "bottle to bottle" horizontal recycling and the use of plant-derived material, aiming to achieve more than 50% use of sustainable PET bottles among all PET bottles by weight in 2023.
-1 Mechanical recycling 2 Joint development among four companies including Kyoei Sangyo Co., Ltd.
+Starting with launching the first PET bottle made of 100% recycled material^{1} in the Japanese soft drink industry in 2012, we have made technological innovations over these many years, including development of the world's first F-to-P direct recycling technology^{2} to reduce CO2 emissions more than conventional technology, and have proactively commercialized and promoted "bottle to bottle" horizontal recycling.

+In 2019, we established Suntory Group Plastic Policy.
+In it, we set the 2030 target of using 100% sustainable PET bottles globally by using only recycled or bio-based material with zero use of virgin fossil-fuel-derived materials and are conducting various activities toward this target.
+In 2023, we expanded use of sustainable PET bottles (using only recycled or bio-based material) in our soft drink business in Japan to 53% of all PET bottles Group-wide by weight.

+- 1 Mechanical recycling - 2 Joint development among four companies including Kyoei Sangyo Co., Ltd.